NicolasTarbouriech/eva-test/README.md

 ### 4 - How would you track down a performance issue in production?
 Have you ever had to do this?

 - I would test the application, including load tests that simulate a strong audience on the site and see if performance is impacted.
-We had already had a similar problem, I did not take care of the infrastructure but I know that to remedy it, we had to create 4 instances of our project, and from now on, as soon as we have users on the site, they are distributed equally over the 4 amazon instances so as not to overload one.
+We had already had a similar problem, I did not take care of the infrastructure but I know that to remedy it, we had to create 4 instances of our project, and from now on, as soon as we have users on the site, they are distributed equally over the 4 amazon instances with the load balancer so as not to overload one.

 ## Bonus questions